Who we are

 Florence Laufer has a Masters’ degree in Human Geography from the University of Geneva.
 She has worked with the Swiss Interchurch Aid in Lausanne, with the United Nations in New York and with the Cordoba Peace Institute in Geneva.
 She has managed programs of international development, of conflict transformation and worked for the integration of cultural and religious diversity.
-She is a French, Swiss and Italian national and speaks five languages (French, English, Spanish, Italian and German).
-Florence Laufer is the director of Prison Insider since august 2019.
+Florence Laufer is the director of Prison Insider since august 2019, and vice-president of the Plateforme Droits de l’Homme since December 2020.

 Carolina Nascimento has a degree in international studies from the University of Santa Catarina, in Brazil, and in political science from the École Normale Supérieure in Lyon.
 Carolina has joined the team of Prison Insider in August 2018.
 A Brazilian national, she has travelled extensively for academic and professional purposes and she is based in France since 2015.
-Carolina coordinates the production of the country profiles.
+Carolina coordinates the activities of the Information Desk.